RichardTscharke/SEP-Alija-Killer-Maibauer-Tscharke/README.md

 ## Custom Configuration

 After successfully downloading and placing the three datasets, you can configure your own data splits and training metrics for custom setups:
-1. Adjust and call the `preprocess.py` script
+1. Adjust and call the `preprocess.py` script.
-2. Adjust and call the `train.py` script
+2. Adjust and call the `train.py` script.
-3. Evaluate your own setup by reviewing performance-related graphics automatically created during evaluation within the `figures` folder
+3. Evaluate your own setup by reviewing performance-related graphics automatically created during evaluation within the `figures` folder.
-4. Change the model path within `explain_image.py`, `explain_video.py`, and `demo.py` to your new path which can be found in the model_paths folder.
+4. Change the model path within `explain_image.py`, `explain_video.py`, and `demo.py` to your new path which can be found in the `model_paths` folder.
-5. Call any of these scripts for Grad-CAM-based explanations for images, videos or webcam input
+5. Call any of these scripts for Grad-CAM-based explanations for images, videos or webcam input.

 Please note that all important information is documented within the respective files.